HCA-Healthcare/elixir-hl7/README.md

 * The official HL7 website ([hl7.org](http://www.hl7.org/index.cfm))
 * Wikipedia's [HL7 article](https://en.wikipedia.org/wiki/Health_Level_7)

-## Industry nomenclature

-Elixir-HL7 supports Segment Grammar Notation to validate and find nested segment groups as well as a Field Notation similar to that used by other healthcare applications.

-Due to the high variance in HL7 implementations, segment and message schemas are not strictly enforced.
-Optional HL7 delimiters specified in the MSH segment are respected when parsing.

 Please [report an issue](https://github.com/HCA-Healthcare/elixir-hl7/issues) if something appears to be handled incorrectly.

-## Powerful query tools

-The `HL7.Query` module can be used to perform complex queries and modifications on HL7 messages.
-These functions have been designed to offer set-based operations with a pipeline-friendly API, modeled heavily on the patterns used by libraries such as jQuery and D3.

-## Benchmarks

-Use `mix run benchmark.exs` to test parsing speeds on your local system.
-The results should be somewhere in the thousands per second range for most modern laptops.

-## Examples

-Sample messages from Wikipedia and the NIST have been included in the `HL7.Examples` module for testing and learning purposes.

-## Route

-HL7 messages can be minimally validated to gather header (MSH segment) information for quick routing and acknowledgements.

-    iex> hl7_text = HL7.Examples.wikipedia_sample_hl7()
-    ...> raw_msg = HL7.Message.raw(hl7_text)
-    ...> raw_msg.header.message_type
-    "ADT"

-See the `HL7.RawMessage` and `HL7.Header` modules for more details.

-## Parse

-HL7 messages can be fully parsed into lists of lists, accessible via a `segments` property on the resulting structs.

-    iex> hl7_text = HL7.Examples.wikipedia_sample_hl7()
-    ...> parsed_msg = HL7.Message.new(hl7_text)
-    ...> parsed_msg |> HL7.Message.get_segment_parts([0])
-    ["MSH", "EVN", "PID", "PV1", "OBX", "OBX", "AL1", "DG1"]

-    iex> hl7_text = HL7.Examples.nist_syndromic_hl7()
-    ...> parsed_msg = HL7.Message.new(hl7_text)
-    ...> parsed_msg |> HL7.Message.get_value(["OBX", 5, 0, 1])
-    "Emergency Care"

-The `HL7.Message` module contains relatively low-level functions to parse, inspect and modify messages.

-## Query

-Advanced manipulation and analysis of HL7 messages can be performed with the `HL7.Query` module.

-It supports a pipeline-friendly API modeled after jQuery and D3, allowing set-based document operations and queries.

-Messages can be broken into nested segment groups using Segment Grammar Notation.
-Individual segments can be decomposed using a somewhat standard Field Notation.

-## Create

-HL7 messages can be constructed from scratch with the `HL7.Message` module.
-Passing an `HL7.Header` struct to `HL7.Message.new/1` will produce a base message to which you can add additional segments.
-These can be appended as list data.

-The final raw message can be produced by invoking the `to_string/1` protocol on either the `HL7.Query` or `HL7.Message` structs.

-## HL7 from disk

-The `HL7` module contains utility methods to open file streams of HL7 message content stored as either MLLP or SMAT.
-Other formats are supported by specifying expected prefix and suffix delimiters between messages.

-## HL7 over sockets

-A separate library, Elixir-MLLP, exists to manage MLLP connections containing HL7 messages.

 ## Getting started